-It is our belief that the Company's current position as a premier independent oil producer in West Texas and the Mid-Continent is a direct result of attracting, retaining and motivating its current strong and experienced management team with the compensation discussed below.
+It is our belief that the Company's current position as a premier independent oil producer in the Mid-Continent, west Texas, and, following the acquisition of Dynamic Offshore Resources, LLC, the Gulf of Mexico, is a direct result of attracting, retaining and motivating its current strong and experienced management team with the compensation discussed below.
 As described above and detailed further below under "Performance Evaluation," we believe the Company has benefitted greatly from the leadership provided by the management team for which our executive compensation program is designed.